dd86k/ddcput/README.md

 # X86 PITFALLS

 x86 is a complex ISA, it might happen that assemblers do not know the full context of the source code and may generate improper code.

 ## OPCODE PREFIX

-In x86 (long compability mode), NASM might prefix a MOV instruction with an OPCODE prefix (66h), even if BITS 32 is specified (not present in BITS 64).
+In x86 ("long compability mode"), NASM might prefix a MOV instruction with an OPCODE prefix (66h), even if BITS 32 is specified (not present in BITS 64).

 For example, a `mov eax, 0` instruction should be encoded like so: